samwhindleton/wdiroutcomes/roadmap/catchbreath.md

 **Find 3 Organizations that pique your interest**

-- Keep this in your own personal list, we won't be collecting it but will be asking about it in 1:1 meetings.
+- Keep this in your own personal list and/or job tracker, we won't be collecting it but will be asking about it in 1:1 meetings.

 ## Further Reading/ Resources: